oznogon/gattaibushido-public/rules/01_intro.md

 All aspects of mechanical concern are resolved by plays and draws from two separate decks of playing cards.
 The Pilots get a single Deck that they play from as a team, and Coach gets another Deck all of his own.
 The Pilots *never* touch or play the cards from Coach's Deck, and vice-versa.

-Given that neither side should ever touch the other's Deck, henceforth this text uses the term **The Deck** to refer to the relevant Deck of cards as determined by context.
-If the Pilots are told to draw from The Deck, this refers to the Pilot Deck, and likewise with Coach and his own Deck.
-The extended and fully-detailed card Rules are explained in the later *Cards and Conflicts* section of these rules, but for now there are a few core concepts behind them that you should know before reading much further.

 #### Card Conflicts